“Denmark is like a secret little place with its own special language.”helena Christensen

 This CDC travel resource provides essential health info for your specific destination.
 Using their tool, you can determine which vaccines, medications, and health advice recommendations are needed for Denmark.

 Our favorite maps

 Denmark National Geographic Adventure Map, 3329 Easy to read the map with practical road and travel information.
-We have enjoyed the National Geographic maps for as it provides good accurate details.
-It seems geared for the adventure traveler, which we appreciate.
+We have enjoyed the National Geographic maps as it provides good accurate details.
+It seems geared toward the adventure traveler, which we appreciate.
 Hundreds of points of interest are on this map, including our beloved Castles.
 Though we default to Google maps, it was excellent for planning.
-Find this essential map here
+Find this essential map here.

 Our favorite apps

 Copenhagen Travel Full city guide in your pocket.
 Click the A.R. button and turn yourself 360 to see what is near you to visit.
 Has offline maps.

 Rome2rio: Trip Planner Trip and Holiday Organizer Enter any address, landmark, or city in the App will instantly display all your travel options, and booking info, along with accommodation providers and things to do.
 Find on your local app store.